 Note that the definitions for Female and Male include the sentence: "The term is used to indicate biological sex distinctions, cultural gender role distinctions, or both."
 So this codelist doesn't help to characterize people who are undergoing or who have undergone sex change, or whose gender identity is different from their physical sex, and says nothing about sexual orientation.
 Since the SEX variable is required, implementers preparing a Demographics dataset have to do their best to choose a value from the Sex codelist to represent the data they collected, and, if necessary, can explain the process they used in the Clinical Study Data Reviewers Guide (cSDRG).

 If data was collected about more specific aspects of sex or gender, that data can be represented in the Subject Characteristics (SC) domain.
-The CDISC codelists for Subject Characteristics Test Name and Test Code include the test "Sex Reported at Birth" and sponsors can add other tests they need.
+The CDISC codelists for Subject Characteristics Test Name and Test Code include the tests "Sex Reported at Birth" and "Gender Identity" and sponsors can add other tests they need.
 The team who developed the Therapeutic Area User Guide for HIV considered creating additional tests for inclusion in CDISC CT, but since terminology in this area is sensitive and currently fluid, the team did not define any additional tests or response terminology.
 Additional tests may be added to CDISC CT in the future, but would require careful definition and would have to be widely acceptable.
 In the meantime, implementers should document the test terminology they used for data collected about sex and gender represented in the SC domain.